milojacquet/sigma-enum/README.md

 ### Renaming types

-The only types allowed in the enum specifications are those written as a single identifier.
-For more complex types, use the `alias` attribute.
+The only types allowed in variant specifications are those written as unqualified identifiers, optionally with generic parameters.
+For qualified type names, use the `alias` attribute.

 ```rust
 mod inner {